AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/workload-balancer/filter-information-workload-balancer.md

    >
    >When editing a filter, you can also click the More icon in the lower-left corner of the Edit filter box, then click Share.

-1. Enable the **View system wide** setting.
+1. Enable the **View system-wide** setting.
 This gives anyone in Workfront permission to view the filter.

    Or